javs1287/FLPcustom_login/README.md

 In this section we will describe the main activities to be run for customizing your SAP Fiori Launchpad logon page in SAP S/4HANA 2020 or higher.

 The objective customizing this logon page is for your end-users to perceive a different user experience from the moment they have to logon to the system.
-The customized logon page will featue an iinovative background image, your company logo and easy to read text as shown in the image.
+The customized logon page will feature an innovative background image, your company logo and easy to read text as shown in the image.

 ![Customized Logon Page Overview](images/overview.png)